 59. Rules relating to explosives reserves

-Where in respect of any reserved land vested in him for the purpose of magazines for explosives the Minister has power to lease for the purpose the whole or any part of that land, the following rules shall apply and be observed in relation to any of such reserved land leased by the Minister:
+Where in respect of any reserved land vested in him for purposes connected with explosives the Minister has power to lease for the purpose the whole or any part of that land, the following rules shall apply and be observed in relation to any of such reserved land leased by the Minister:

 (1) The lessee of the land so leased may use the same for the erection of a magazine or for any other purpose connected with the handling or storage of explosives as the Chief Inspector may approve.